Ten Great Things to Do With Kids in Paris

 4. Paris Plage

 “Plage” means beach, and in addition to truckloads of sand that are dumped along the banks of the Seine in an artsy effort to create an urban beach this late July and August festival includes food stands, bouncy houses, lots of concerts, and cool games.
-Another annual activity for parents of real small kids is chasing them down before they fling themselves into the river.
-You see lots of harried first time parents participating.
+Another annual activity for parents of really small kids is chasing them down before they fling themselves into the river.
+You see lots of harried first-time parents participating.

 From December to March, the city sets up ice rinks at strategic locations around the city including in front of the Montparnasse tower and at Place de l’Hôtel de Ville (the square in front of City Hall).
 The latter has the advantage of being able to enjoy views of Notre Dame as well as a small luge run–both inspiring on a gray winter day.